JerryXin2/Mini-Amazon/README.txt

 Link to access github Repository, with all code: https://gitlab.oit.duke.edu/mx47/mini-amazon-skeleton The code to populate the sample database is found under mx47/mini-amazon-skeleton/db/data.

 The three files used to generate the sample data are: mx47/mini-amazon-skeleton/db/data/Products.csv mx47/mini-amazon-skeleton/db/data/Purchases.csv mx47/mini-amazon-skeleton/db/data/Users.csv

+These have been all edited to create a more comprehensive database that can catch more edge cases and provide an overall more reliable set of test cases.